Costantino Salvi

-Costantino Salvi (Ravenna, 28 April 1886 – Flossenbürg, 14 January 1945) was an Italian general during World War II.
+Costantino Salvi (28 April 1886 – 14 January 1945) was an Italian general during World War II.

 Biography

 He was born in Ravenna on April 28, 1886.
 After attending the Royal Military Academy of Infantry and Cavalry in Modena he graduated with the rank of infantry second lieutenant, on September 5, 1907, entering in service in the 82nd Infantry Regiment "Roma".
 In 1911-1912 he took part in the Italian-Turkish War and distinguished himself in the battle of Ain Zara and in the battle of Sidi Bilal, for which he was awarded a silver medal for military valor.
-He participated in the Great War as a lieutenant and then captain, earning a Bronze Medal of Military Valor on June 24, 1915, a second silver medal on July 6, 1915 near Redipuglia, and a War Cross for Military Valor.
+He participated in the Great War as a lieutenant and then captain, earning a Bronze Medal of Military Valor on June 24, 1915, a second silver medal on July 6, 1915, near Redipuglia, and a War Cross for Military Valor.
 After being promoted to major on 28 June 1917, he was transferred to the 39th Infantry Regiment "Bologna".

 From 24 March 1922 he was assigned to the 51st Infantry Regiment "Alpi", being placed on sick leave from the following 24 June until 12 December, and then, from 23 November 1924, to the 152nd Infantry Regiment "Sassari" in Trieste.
 On 8 October 1925 he was awarded the Cross of Officer of the Order of the Crown of Italy on the proposal of the Ministry of Foreign Affairs.
 After promotion to lieutenant colonel on 9 July 1926, on 1 December 1928 he was transferred to the 89th Infantry Regiment "Salerno".
 Having become colonel on 5 September 1934, he was commander of the 43rd Infantry Regiment "Forli" from 1 October of the same year.
 In 1937 he volunteered for the Spanish Civil War, where he commanded the 2nd "Banderas" Group, a mixed Italian-Spanish unit, part of the 1st CC.NN.
 Division "Dio lo Vuole".
-He distinguished himself during the Battle of Malaga and the Battle of Guadalajara, being decorated with a third Silver Medal for Military Valor.
+He distinguished himself during the Battle of Malaga and the Battle of Guadalajara, being decorated with a third silver medal for Military Valor.